-And Tory looks forward to the whole setup growing in popularity:
+And Tory looks forward to the paradigm growing in popularity:

 “I’ve been called a ho more than once.
 Maybe in our future, we might see it become a common thing where people don’t bat an eye on it anymore at all.
 One can hope.”

 Yes they can.

 But if the whole crew breaks up, there’s still chance part of the family will stay intact — Travis says he might be up for dating one of the guys: